Dall's porpoise: Fisheries bycatch

-Dall’s porpoises are vulnerable to fisheries bycatch.
+Dall's porpoises are vulnerable to fisheries bycatch.
 Thousands were killed in commercial driftnet fisheries until the United Nations issued a moratorium in the 1990s.
-Before the moratorium went into effect, 8,000 Dall’s porpoises are estimated to have been bycaught in one year alone (1989-1990).
+Before the moratorium went into effect, 8,000 Dall's porpoises are estimated to have been bycaught in one year alone (1989–1990).
 Smaller numbers, from several hundred to a few thousand, are estimated to have been bycaught in Japanese salmon fisheries in US waters and in the Bering Sea from 1981 to 1987.
 Driftnet and trawl fisheries still operate in some areas throughout their range, with particularly high levels of bycatch in Russian waters.

 Hunting

 The Dall's porpoise is still harvested for meat in Japan.
 The number of individuals taken each year increased following the 1980s moratorium on whaling of larger cetacean species.
-In 1988, more than 45,000 Dall’s porpoises were harpooned.
+In 1988, more than 45,000 Dall's porpoises were harpooned.
 In 1990, after international attention was drawn to the issue, the Japanese government introduced a reduction on take.
-A quota of over 17,000 a year is in effect today (9,000 dalli-type in the Japan-southern Okhotsk Sea population; 8,700 from the truei-type population that migrates into the central Okhotsk Sea) making it the largest direct hunt of any cetacean species in the world.
-The hunt of Dall’s porpoises has been criticized by scientific committees which question the sustainability of large quotas on regional populations.
-Assessments are outdated for these targeted populations, and given the level of annual reported take, there may be regional declines in abundance.
+The hunt of Dall's porpoises has been criticized by scientific committees which question the sustainability of large quotas on regional populations.
+It has been suggested that the assessment of these target populations is outdated and that there may be a regional population decline given the reported annual catch.
+As of the FY 2023, the Japanese government had authorized the hunting of Dall's porpoise and True's porpoise only in Hokkaido, Iwate, and Miyagi prefectures, with a total quota of 8,535 animals, of which 109 were actually hunted.

 Pollution

-Environmental contaminants, including dichlorodiphenyldichloroethylene (DDE) and polychlorinated biphenyls (PCBs), are another threat to Dall’s porpoises.
+Environmental contaminants, including dichlorodiphenyldichloroethylene (DDE) and polychlorinated biphenyls (PCBs), are another threat to Dall's porpoises.
 Pollutants accumulate in the blubber layer, and in high concentrations can reduce hormone levels, affect the reproductive system, and result in calf death.

 Conservation status

-Dall’s porpoise is listed as Least Concern on the IUCN Red List.
+Dall's porpoise is listed as Least Concern on the IUCN Red List.
 Levels of both bycatch and commercial hunting are likely underestimates because they account only for reported data; however, there is no evidence for a range-wide decline of the species.

 The species is also listed on Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS), and, like all other marine mammal species, is protected in the United States under the Marine Mammal Protection Act (MMPA).